Covid-19 Information for Parents

 - If you don’t have easy access to email, you can still call the main school number and leave a message and a member of staff will get back to you.

-- A one way system will be in place and we ask that all parents enter the school site via the Uxbridge Road gate and leave through the Nicholls Avenue gate.
+- Please continue to follow the one way system.
+We ask that all parents / carers, apart from those with children in Year 2, enter the school site via the Uxbridge Road gate and leave through the Nicholls Avenue gate.

-We are aware that whilst the school was closed some of our children will not have not had the resources and support available to them in the Rainbow Room, therefore we launched a virtual Rainbow Room to contribute to supporting children's mental health and wellbeing.
-We acknowledge that everyone's experiences during lockdown were different.
-As such, we are aiming for this resource to support families to stay mindful and calm together.
-Please click on the following link to the Virtual Rainbow Room site: https://sites.google.com/hillingdonprimaryschool.org.uk/wellbeing/home
+Whilst the school was closed we launched a virtual Rainbow Room to contribute to supporting children's mental health and wellbeing.
+This resource remains available to support families to stay mindful and calm together.
+Please click on the following link to the Virtual Rainbow Room site:

 The London Borough of Hillingdon are also offering a free Educational Psychology telephone helpline service to parents.
 Please see our SEND Information page for further information.